karanmrn/karanmrn/README.md

 -👯 I'm based in London.

 -💬 I love Formula1 and NBA.
-I support Lakers for Lebron and the Dallas Mavericks
+I support Lakers for Lebron and the Dallas Mavericks.
+Lewis Hamilton is the GOAT and Forza Ferrari

--🤘 You can find various ML/DataScience/Analyst projects on my profile

 -🌱 I’m currently learning **ML**